khaors/geocompr/main.md

 Other available graphic devices include `pdf()`, `bmp()`, `jpeg()`, `png()`, and `tiff()`.
 You can specify several properties of the output plot, including width, height and resolution.

-Additionally, several graphic packages provide its own function to save a graphical output.
+Additionally, several graphic packages provide thier own functions to save a graphical output.
 For example, the **tmap** package has the `save_tmap()` function.
 You can save a `tmap` object to different graphic formats by specifying the object name and a file path to a new graphic file.